 Bare-Root Fruit & Vegetable Receiving Guide

-SHIPPING INFO: Product will ship to you directly from our supplier via UPS in early spring unless you specify a later ship week in the Order Notes field at checkout.
-Shipments continue through late spring or until product is sold out.
-Please see individual product pages for more information and state restrictions.
-Sorry, we cannot ship to AK, HI, or PR.
-Please note that our supplier may delay shipments due to weather conditions.
-Claims and shortages must be reported within 10 days after receipt of shipment.
+SHIPPING INFO: Live products have fixed ship dates based on your location.
+Garden Galleries products will ship to you directly from our supplier via UPS in early spring unless you specify a later ship week in the Order Notes field at checkout.
+Shipments continue through late spring until product is sold out.
+Please see individual product pages for more information and any state restrictions.